-At the York Region District School Board, we believe in safe, supportive and inclusive learning and working environments for all staff, students and community members.
+At the York Region District School Board, we believe in providing safe, welcoming and inclusive learning and working environments for all students, staff and community members.

-Over the last year, our service departments have worked to support the elimination of employment and learning barriers across our system.
-The Annual Accessibility Report highlights many of our Board's accomplishments in this area and identifies ongoing initiatives to support accessibility.

-You will also find information about our multi-year plan to continue to improve access to Board facilities, programs, policies, practices and services.
+Our service departments continue working to eliminate barriers and improve accessibility across the system.
+This annual report and multi-year plan highlights many of our accomplishments in this area and identifies ongoing plans and initiatives to continue improving access to Board facilities, programs, policies, practices and services.

-I would like to thank the Accessibility Working Committee for their work in updating this plan and to all those who provided their valuable input.
+I would like to thank the Accessibility Working Committee for their work in supporting these efforts across our Board.